Understanding our Four Finishes

 The ideal scenario is that it will mature with age and give the room a rustic feel.

-If the end-user is aware of the characteristics of the finish and knows what they’re getting into, then it’s fine.
+If the end-user is aware of the characteristics of the finish and knows what to expect, it should not be a problem.

 After the development of the PVD technologies in the 90s, the durability of the polished brass finish has ceased to be a problem or an issue.